Therapy Dog from Warrington and Widnes running through a wood with leaves and trees

 1. What is a Trauma Informed approach, and why is it important in schools?

-At the All Is Well Approach, we specialise in bringing Trauma Informed practice into schools.
-A Trauma Informed approach recognises how stress, adversity, and trauma can affect a child’s ability to feel safe, regulate emotions, and engage in learning.
-By embedding this understanding, we create compassionate, predictable environments where both pupils and staff feel supported.
-It’s not about “fixing” children, it’s about supporting nervous systems and relationships, so that healing and learning can happen side by side.
+By embedding this understanding, we help schools create compassionate, predictable environments where both pupils and staff feel supported.
+It’s not about “fixing” children, it’s about supporting nervous systems and relationships so that healing and learning can happen side by side.

 3. What kind of training do we offer to staff?